bobkentt/Learning-machine-from-scratch-/README.md

 Which is designed to help those who just has, simple mathematical foundation, a little programming ability, to open his or her AI trip.

+There are a lot of shortcomings to be improved.

 # Content
 [what is machine learning?](https://github.com/bobkentt/Learning-machine-from-scratch-/blob/master/alg_base/wiml.md)